atzori/okgraph/README.md

 ### Creating the virtual environment ###
 Please ensure **python 3.7** or newer is being used (previous versions are not supported).
-After cloning the repository (`git clone https://bitbucket.org/semanticweb/okgraph.git && cd okgraph`), run the followings commands **from the root directory of the project**.
+After cloning the repository (`https://github.com/atzori/okgraph.git && cd okgraph`), run the followings commands **from the root directory of the project**.

 - Linux _Bash_